-The cabins, with their rustic charm, provide a comfortable stay while miles from civilization.
+The cabins are basic with a rustic charm and provide a comfortable stay while miles from civilization.
 Each cabin has a bathroom with hot showers, propane lighting and heat.

-Raegan Moss is the Chef at the Lodge and is ready to show you her wonderful freshly prepared, home-style meals.
+Raegan Moss is the Cook at the Lodge and is ready to show you her wonderful freshly prepared meals.
 From freshly made charcuterie boards when you get off the river to her homemade Lasagna and baked chicken parmesan are just a couple of her signature dishes.
-She creates mouthwatering, meat based dinners on her pellet grill such as her “Bacon bomb” and classic smokey dry rubbed ribs that will not disappoint.
+She creates wonderful meat based dinners on her pellet grill such as her “Bacon bomb” and classic smokey dry rubbed ribs that will not disappoint.

 Fishing at Montana Wilderness Lodge